 Kings' Vince Carter: Out again Saturday

-Carter (illness) remains out Saturday against the Knicks, Sean Cunningham of ABC 10 reports.
+Carter (illness) will not play Saturday against the Trail Blazers, Jason Jones of The Sacramento Bee reports.

-The veteran will miss a second straight game as he deals with kidney stones.
-Carter's next chance to play will come Monday versus the Wizards in D.C.
+Carter has missed five straight games while battling kidney stones.
+While Carter remains out, look for rookie Justin Jackson to continue seeing extra run.

 More News